-After shakedown off the California coast, Jarvis departed Seattle 25 August for Pearl Harbor as escort for South Dakota (BB-57).
-Arriving 31 August, she proceeded independently 3 September to Adak, Alaska, to join the North Pacific Force, engaged in operations against the Kurile Islands.
+After shakedown off the California coast, Jarvis departed Seattle on 25 August 1944 for Pearl Harbor as escort for South Dakota (BB-57).
+Arriving on 31 August, she proceeded independently on 3 September to Adak, Alaska, to join the North Pacific Force, engaged in operations against the Kurile Islands.
 Operating out of Adak and Attu, Alaska, Jarvis battled stormy seas and prolonged bad weather to conduct eight raids on shipping and shore installations from Paramushiru to Matsuwa.
 After returning to Adak 15 August 1945 from her last raid, she steamed to Aomori, Honshu, to support occupation operations.
 Arriving Aomori 8 September, she plied the Sea of Japan, assisting occupation landings and destroying military installations on Honshu and Hokkaido.
 Jarvis departed Yokosuka, Honshu, 19 November for the United States.
-Arriving Pearl Harbor 29 November, she joined the "Magic-Carpet" fleet and sailed 1 December for the East Coast via San Diego and the Panama Canal, returning veterans of the Pacific War.
+Arriving Pearl Harbor 29 November, she joined the "Magic Carpet" fleet and sailed 1 December for the East Coast via San Diego and the Panama Canal, returning veterans of the Pacific War.
 She reached Charleston, S.C., 22 December; deactivated as a unit of the Atlantic Reserve Fleet 11 April 1946; and decommissioned 29 June.

 With the development and enlargement of the Korean crisis, Jarvis recommissioned 8 February 1951, Comdr.
 E. F. Rye in command.
 She operated in the Atlantic out of Charleston and Norfolk for more than a year before departing Norfolk 15 May 1952 for deployment to Korea.
 Steaming via Panama, the West Coast, and Japan, she arrived off Korea's eastern coast 23 June and began blockade and interdiction patrols.
 Under her skipper, Comdr.
 C. D. McCall, she ranged the coast from Songjin to Chongjin, conducting operations with the 7th Fleet until returning to Yokosuka, Japan, 18 August.
 Following operations in Japanese waters, she joined the Formosa Patrol from 26 September to 10 October.
 After completing this important duty, she proceeded to the Philippine Islands; and on the 18th she departed Subic Bay for the United States via Ceylon, Suez, and Gibraltar, arriving Norfolk 12 December.